uzzielperez/uzzielperez.github.io/_posts/2019-09-23-Infinite-Interests-Finite-Time.md

 In principle, I am following my interests but I have too many of them.
 I do not have infinite time nor infinite energy and intelligence to be able to do do all of them.
 I can probably only do two research projects at a time.
 And the time-splitting is even asymmetric because one deserves more concentration than the other.
 It's also a bad feeling to start many projects at a time and not take them to the finish line.
 I found Cal Newport's [closed-loop research system](http://www.calnewport.com/blog/2011/06/23/lab-notes-my-closed-loop-research-system/) quite helpful.

-## Dissertation Proposal and my to-do list
+## Dissertation Proposal and my not-to-do list

 Last week I presented my work to an external group composed of fellow researchers from Brown U. and Carnegie Mellon University.
 These were a bunch super smart people that I really looked up to so I was quite delighted when I got some excitement for the project I was working on.
 These guys are applying a novel analysis technique that my good friend from college proposed.
 I wanted to use the same technique for my research.
 Since it is a new idea, good results are not guaranteed.
 I have my candidacy exam coming up so my adviser told me to be careful.
 I got slightly sad that I couldn't work on it right away.
 I knew I had to produce results within 2-3 weeks and prove that my proposed dissertation topic is feasible.